All Episodes

 All the Democrats tell me it never was bigger fat city in this country than those eight years of Clinton.

-Well, let's go right back to them.
+Well, let's go right back to him.

 Let's go back.